-Mortality rates were based on the Generational RP-2000 with Projected Scale BB.
+Mortality rates were based on the Generational RP-2000 with Projection Scale BB tables.

 While an experience study had not been completed for the HIS Plan, the actuarial assumptions that determined the total pension liability for the HIS Plan were based on certain results of the most recent experience study for the FRS Plan.